alexisbaxman/jupyter_template/README.md

 Once configured, GitHub will automatically provide the link to your deployed Jupyter Book.

 ## Essential files
 These files can easily be edited by clicking on the `Edit file` ✏️ and saving by `Commit changes...`.
 Most of them are necessary to compile your Jupyter Book.
-Markdown files (`.md`) follow a specific syntax you can easily learn [here](https://jupyterbook.org/stable/get-started/create-content/).
+Markdown files (`.md`) follow a specific syntax you can learn [here](https://jupyterbook.org/stable/get-started/create-content/).

 * `README.md`: This Markdown file defines the description shown on a repository's front page, such as the protocol you are currently reading.
 It follows standard Markdown rules.
 Feel free to modify it.